filebroker/filebroker-server/README.md

 `FILEBROKER_PG_SSL_CERT_PATH` (optional, string): Path to the SSL certificate used for postgres connections, used in addition to the native certificate store.
 Meaningless if `FILEBROKER_PG_ENABLE_SSL` is not enabled.

+`FILEBROKER_PRESIGNED_GET_EXPIRATION_SECS` (optional, u32): Number of seconds after which S3 presigned get URLs expire.
+May be set to 0 to disable presigned get URLs entirely, forcing clients to always use filebroker's /get-object endpoint.
+Defaults to 28800 (8 hours).

 Note that CORS headers are only set when running debug binaries for development, for production you need to set up nginx.